6 Simple Plumbing Tips Every Homeowner Should Know

 Identifying key components is equally important.
 Pipes may be copper, PVC, or PEX, each offering specific advantages, while fittings connect pipe sections, and valves control water flow.
 Recognizing these components helps when troubleshooting leaks, blockages, or other malfunctions.
 Monitoring water pressure is vital, as high pressure can strain pipes, while low pressure limits appliance efficiency.
 Homes should maintain water pressure between 40 and 60 PSI, which can easily be monitored with a simple water pressure gauge.

 Equally critical is knowing the location of your shut-off valves.
 Each fixture typically has an individual valve, while a main valve controls the entire house.
 In emergencies, quick access to these valves can prevent extensive water damage.
-Familiarity with your system allows homeowners to take swift, informed action, a cornerstone of effective plumbing services.
+Familiarity with your system allows homeowners to take swift, informed action.

 2. Keep Essential Plumbing Tools On Hand